CyberLions-8521/Robotics-Site/README.md

 If you have VSCODE installed, getting a live server extension will redirect you to localhost:5500, where you can run this site for testing purposes.
 Type http://127.0.0.1:5500/ into your web browser.

+### To Do List

+- Media Queries
+- Links redirect
+- Content: About Robot (2023), Resources, Gallery, Contacts

 ### Resources

 There are many ways to familiarize yourself with HTML5, CSS, and JavaScript, with w3schools being a popular resource.